Britannica’s Reference Galaxy

 chapters dedicated to climate, climate change, and weather forecasting; the

-changing planet (land, hydrosphere, atmosphere, and the decline in biodiversity);
+changing planet (land, hydrosphere, atmosphere, and the decline in

-contemporary practices.
+departure from contemporary practices.

 The CD-ROMs are actually compilations of topic-specific content – both text and visuals – from the Encyclopedia Britannica.
 The Encyclopedia is sprawling and, despite its exhaustive internal hyperlinks, the chances of missing out on relevant content are high and the effort required in tracking down all the branches of its tree of knowledge is considerable.
 Britannica’s CD-ROMs come to the rescue.
 Consider, for example, the “Discovering Dinosaurs and Other Prehistoric Life” disc: it aggregates hundreds of articles about dinosaurs, ancient plants, ancient marine life, ancient amphibians, reptiles, and birds, ancient mammals, fossils, paleontology, geologic time, and pertinent biographies.
 The disc contains hundreds of videos, animations, and images as well as homework tools and research organizers.
 The CD-ROM constitutes an ideal – and guided - tour of the treasure trove that is the Encyclopedia Britannica.
 It is easy to install and comes with a 30-day free trial of the Britannica Online.